-There were approximately 3,613,600 births recorded in the United States in 2020.
-The six-state Far Western U.S. region accounted for 602,072 births, or about 16.7% of the 2020 national total.
-With 10.64 births per 1,000 population, the Far Western U.S. regional birth rate was 3% lower than the 2020 national average birth rate of 10.97 births per 1,000 population.
-A deeper examination of data from the CDC's National Center for Health Statistics provides the following state level details about birth rates in the Far Western U.S. region:
+There were approximately 3,664.300 births recorded in the United States in 2021.
+The six-state Far Western U.S. region accounted for 614,106 births or about 16.5% of the 2021 national total.
+With 10.68 births per 1,000 population, the Far Western U.S. regional birth rate was 3.2% lower than the 2021 national average birth rate of 11.04 births per 1,000 population.
+Alaska was the only state in the region to record a birth rate that was higher than the national average.
+A deeper examination of data from the CDC's National Center for Health Statistics provides the following state-level details about birth rates in the Far Western U.S. region:

 (*) number of births per 1,000 population